JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Jason Dion OBJ 1.4.md

 ## Vulnerability Management

-Practice of identifying, classifying, priortizingm, remediating and mitigating software vuln
+Practice of identifying, classifying, priortizing, remediating and mitigating software vuln
 - Identify unrecognized source of vuln that we may not have thought of.

 ## Detection and Monitoring